 To create the center of the rose, roll one apple slice in a tight coil.
 Wrap a second apple slice around the first one.
 Continue adding slices of apples around the perimeter, making sure to overlap each petal slightly to get a nice rose effect.

 Do you see what I mean about using the coring technique I linked to above?
 If the petals didn't have one nice, flat edge, layering the rose petals would be a much trickier balancing act.

 Fill in any gaps between the large roses with little rosebuds--just one or two apple slices coiled exactly like the centers of the large roses.

 Bake just like you would a standard apple pie.
-375 degrees, about 30 minutes, until the crust is cooked through and starts to turn golden.
+375 degrees, , until the crust is cooked through and starts to turn golden.

 This apple tart was delicious just as it was.
 But the next time I make it, I'm going to turn it into a caramel apple tart, by adding a slurry of brown sugar and melted butter to the bottom of the tart before layering in the apples.
 Thanksgiving can't come fast enough!